 Another variation of the head connection is to bring the thumb above the third eye.
 You don’t even need to touch their forehead; just hover the thumb above.
 Feel the connectedness of the energy flowing from you to the student.
 You can also press very gently on their forehead and even pull slowly from the third eye to the crown chakra on top of the head.

 If you know your student and want to give them just a little more relaxation, give them a little head massage with your fingers.
 Again, early on in Savasana, before they’ve dropped very deep.

-Last, sometimes I hover both my hands over the student’s face and focus my energies as they come through my hands.
+Last, sometimes I hover both my cupped hands over the student’s face and focus my energies as they come through my hands.
 You may feel the energy inside your student’s head.
 See how it is, and try to stabilize it and calm it.

-When you’re doing hands-on adjustments, especially in Savasana, I would probably not do all of the adjustments I just showed for one person, unless it is a private class.
+When you’re doing hands-on adjustments, especially in Savasana, I would probably not do all of the assists I just showed for one person, unless it is a private class.
 Really make sure you are very present, you’re doing it with care and gentleness, and remember that one small, simple touch done with presence and gratitude may be all it takes.

 Thank you all so much!
 For hands-on training and more methods for teachers, join us at the Doron Yoga and Zen Center in Guatemala for an in-person Yoga Teacher Training course.